-A single Schwegler 1FR bat boxes will be installed on the south facing elevation of the new dwelling at a height of between 3 - 4m and no less than 500mm, but no more than 800mm, below eaves level (location as shown on Figure 5 and drawing 37511:10).
-This will provide summer and winter roosting opportunities for bats of a number of species.
+A single Schwegler 1FR bat box will be installed on the south facing elevation of the new dwelling at a height of between 3 - 4m and no less than 500mm, but no more than 800mm, below eaves level (location as shown on Figure 5 and drawing 37511:10).
+This will provide summer and winter roosting opportunities for both single and multiple bats of a number of species, including common pipistrelle bats.
 The box will be built into the wall structure and rendered over leaving only the access hole visible.
 5no.
 Schwegler No. 10 Swallow nest cups will be installed under the balcony on the northern elevation to replace those lost to the new development from the outbuildings (drawing 37511:10.
 They will have boards fitted under them to minimise the mess from droppings Figure 5 - location of proposed temporary mitigation: 1no. pole mounted "American" style bat box (yellow dot); and permanent mitigation: 1no.
 Schwegler 1FR bat tube (red dot).